Philosophy’s Film: On Alain Badiou’s “Cinema”

 Either way, as an “impure art,” cinema has not only the capacity to provide immediate pleasure to “generic humanity” but also to show, as Deleuze once put it, that “the people are missing.”

-Nico Baumbach is currently working on a book on the writings on cinema by contemporary Continental philosophers Alain Badiou, Jacques Rancière, Giorgio Agamben and Slavoj Žižek.
+Nico Baumbach holds a BA from Brown University and a PhD in Literature from Duke University.
+His research and teaching focus on critical theory, film theory, documentary, and the intersection of aesthetic and political philosophy.
+He is currently working on two projects: a book on the writings on cinema by contemporary Continental philosophers Alain Badiou, Jacques Rancière, Giorgio Agamben and Slavoj Žižek; and a study of Iranian filmmaker Abbas Kiarostami.